Lierrmm/Velonia/README.md

 - Visual Studio 2010 Ultimate
 - Microsoft XBOX SDK ( full installation )
+- xkelib ( This needs to be a folder in the root )

 **Note**: vs 2010 is only required for the SDK, if you are using a higher VS version, you will need to install C++ Dependencies.